NC Cardinal FAQ

 NC Cardinal is a growing consortium of public libraries in 51 North Carolina counties dedicated to sharing resources and expanding opportunities through the use of a single online catalog.
 It is a program of the State Library of North Carolina, supported by grant funds from the Institute of Museum and Library Services under the provisions of the Federal Library Services and Technology Act.

 NC Cardinal expands items available to you from about 130,000 items in Onslow County Libraries to over 7.2 million statewide!

-Currently, OCPL offers 130,000 items in its collection.
+Previously, OCPL offered 130,000 items in its collection.
 NC Cardinal has 7.2 million items.
-We want to continue to empower our patrons, and expanding access to a state-wide consortium is a big step towards just that!
+We wanted to continue to empower our patrons, and expanding access to a state-wide consortium is a big step towards just that!